 3. It treats athlete’s foot

-4. It helps with respiratory problems
+4. It can help with respiratory problems

-5. It helps you lose weight
+5. It can help you to lose weight

-“Want to learn more?
-Lose Weight With This Cinnamon and Bay Leaf Tea”
+Want to learn more?
+Lose Weight With This Cinnamon and Bay Leaf Tea

-6. It prevent Alzheimer’s disease
+6. It can help to prevent Alzheimer’s disease

 7. It keeps you young

 Because of its nutrient and antioxidant content, it’s not surprising that cinnamon also benefits skin health.
 Many believe that both its consumption and external application may help prevent premature aging.
 However, there’s a lack of evidence to prove it.

 - You can apply it as a mask by combining half a teaspoon with honey.
 However, it’s not a good idea in the case of sensitive skin.

 8. It can relax your muscles

 Due to its anti-inflammatory properties, it’s popular in oils for massages.
 Its aroma serves to relax tired and sore muscles.
 You can also enjoy its benefits in a bath.
 It may also be useful to add the oil to the bath water.